 After that, lowering the temperature to 350°F helps them bake all the way through without drying out.
 This method results in a soft, tender muffin with a slightly crisp top and perfectly cooked interior.

-If you tried these Sourdough Apple Muffins, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried this Sourdough Apple Muffins, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe